Longstep Property Solutions Homes for Rent

 Overton Park turns 125.
 Overton Park Shell celebrates 90 years of live music.
 Opera Memphis turns 70.
 Dixon Gallery & Gardens marks 50 with 650,000 tulips.
 Ballet Memphis hits 40; Hattiloo Theatre, 20.

-Birthplace of Blues, Soul & Rock
+Birthplace of Blues, Soul, and Rock

 Michelin recognized.
 Memphis born.

-Five Memphis restaurants earned recognition in the inaugural Guide — including a Bib Gourmand for Hog & Hominy and recommended listings for The Lobbyist (previously featured in the New York Times' top 26 dishes in the U.S.), Andrew Michael Italian Kitchen, Felicia Suzanne's, and Petals of a Peony.
+The inaugural MICHELIN Guide American South, in November 2025, put Memphis on the global culinary map.
+Five Memphis restaurants earned recognition, including a Bib Gourmand for Hog and Hominy and recommended listings for The Lobbyist (previously in the New York Times' top 26 dishes in the U.S.), Andrew Michael Italian Kitchen, Felicia Suzanne's, and Petals of a Peony.

-The neighborhoods are transforming , too.
+The neighborhoods are transforming, too.

-Crosstown Concourse is the crown jewel: a $200 million conversion of a 1.5 million sq ft former Sears distribution center into a "vertical urban village" that has won over 30 national design awards, including an AIA Institute Honor Award.
-The 10-story complex houses 265 apartments, 620,000+ sq ft of commercial space, a YMCA, Church Health, a public charter high school, art galleries, the Memphis Listening Lab (35,000+ records), restaurants, a brewery, and performance spaces.
-An estimated 3,000 people visit daily — the largest historic adaptive reuse LEED Platinum project in the world.
+Megaprojects get the headlines, but it is the neighborhood-level revival that tells you Memphis's growth is real, distributed, and accelerating.
+Crosstown Concourse is the crown jewel: a $200 million conversion of a 1.5 million sq ft former Sears distribution center into a vertical urban village with 30+ national design awards, 265 apartments, 620,000+ sq ft of commercial space, a YMCA, a charter high school, galleries, restaurants, and a brewery.
+An estimated 3,000 people visit daily, the largest historic adaptive-reuse LEED Platinum project in the world.

 A city turning the corner.

 From January through August 2025, overall crime dropped 23% year-over-year and 37% compared to 2023.
 The city closed 2025 with 184 murders, down from 346 in 2023.
 Precision policing, community engagement, and economic momentum are creating real, durable opportunity.
-We track these trends monthly in the LPS STR Insights newsletter.
+Want to see the data yourself?
+We built a free Memphis crime map sourced directly from the Memphis Police Department's public feed, with 328,000+ incidents behind it.

 The Memphis edge for property investors.

 Capital appreciation, cash flow, and tax efficiency.
-Memphis delivers all three — for operators who show up early.
+Memphis delivers all three, for operators who show up early.

 Tennessee's constitution prohibits state and local taxes on wages, rental income, and investment returns.
 For investors coming from California, New York, or Illinois, this advantage compounds dramatically.
 Tennessee ranks #1 among no-income-tax states for overall cost of living.

-39,000 additional housing units needed.
+39,000 additional housing units needed

-Six overlapping demand streams.
-No single-point failure.
+Six overlapping demand streams

-Right-to-work, PILOT incentives, TVA power.
+Right-to-work, PILOT incentives, TVA power

 The EDGE economic development agency offers PILOT tax incentives.
 Entrepreneurship City provides $2.7M+ in forgivable loans.
 The 6th shortest metro commute in the country.
 Low utility rates via TVA.
 A regulatory environment designed to attract investment, not repel it.

-xAI's Colossus followed by Google's $4B+ data center 15 minutes away — the signal is unmistakable.
+xAI's Colossus followed by Google's $4B+ data center 15 minutes away, the signal is unmistakable.
 The Digital Delta designation covers a nine-county, three-state region becoming America's newest tech corridor.

 The trajectory is clear.